QUICK EXPLANATION ON VIKALPA

 Smriti or vikalpa

 When you look at an object and you perceive its characteristics, you can judge which object is it.
 If you look at a doll, you know it is a doll, it is right knowledge (pramana).
 At the same time it’s easy to also see that it is merely a piece of plastic and fabric.
 Depending on how you look at it you can say it is pramana (it is a doll), or you can say it is viparyaya, as it is nothing but plastic and you superimpose on it that it is a doll.
-Or seeing the doll in the plastic is merely vikalpa, you imagine it to be a doll.
+Or seeing a doll in this piece of plastic is merely vikalpa, you imagine it to be a doll.
 Another example; this is a a screen you are looking at, right?
 This is right knowledge, called pramana.
 But if you start to understand that all of the manifestation is a dance of shakti, or the illusion of maya, then you can fairly say that anything that can be observed is vikalpa or viparyaya.
 Because to think it is a screen is not correct, it is shakti, maya, or the dance of leela!
 Therefore it depends on how you look at a vritti, and realize that by changing your point of view it can be pramana, vikalpa, or viparyaya.
-But again to not lose the beautiful practical application of these five vrittis, it is useful to know when something is perceived correctly, and thus is called pramana.
-And when something is an imagination or incorrectly perceived, and thus is called vikalpa or viparyaya.
+But again to not lose the beautiful practical application of these five vrittis, it is useful to know that when something is perceived correctly, it is called pramana.
+And that when something is imagination or incorrectly perceived, this is called vikalpa or viparyaya.

 | top |